Green Book: What Do 2 Unlikely Companions Learn About Friendship & Love

 And, he teaches Tony not to be a liar and a petty thief.
 Well, sort of … since the piece of jade Tony steals becomes a symbol for Dr. Shirley of a freer life; not to be so uptight; to have fun.

 Actual stealing may not be okay.
 But, stealing more from life itself?
 That’s a necessity.
-So, we learn that changing attitudes is the name of the game in The Green Book.
+So, we learn that changing attitudes is the name of the game in Green Book.
 Much more than the film has to do with any old concert tour through the deep South.

 Change Takes Mirrors & Courage